watertreader/Cousera/Inferential_Statistic/Assignment.md

   * Last assumption we are to assume that the observations are random.
 There is no given instructions to cyclist on which order (white or dark chocloate) should consume first.

 ## Test Observation
-We have the results of the sprint distance (mean, standard deviation  and the corresponding p-value) covered without having chocolates, after having white chocolates for a week and after consuming dark chocolate for a week and tabulated below
+We have the results of the sprint distance (mean, standard deviation  and the corresponding p-value respectively) covered without having chocolates, after having white chocolates for a week and after consuming dark chocolate for a week and tabulated below

 |    | Baseline | White Chocolate (WC) | Dark Chocolate (DC) |
 --- | --- | --- | --- |